 Diego was already an accomplished actor and musician.
 He began his career at the age of 12 when he participated in Codigo Fama, a children’s singing reality series in Mexico.
 After finishing as Top 5 on the show, he landed his first television role starring as “Ricardo” on Alegrijes y Rebujos, which also had a musical group attached to the series.
 With his involvement in the musical group, Diego was nominated for Best Children’s Group at the Latin Grammys in 2004.
 He was nominated for his second Latin Grammy in 2005 for the soundtrack of Mision SOS.

 Soon after he joined Rebelde, the show became one of the most popular and longest-running Novelas across Latin America.
 In 2006, he signed with EMI Music and released his debut album Diego Mas.
 The album led to two Top 10 hits in Mexico and Spain reaching gold status in Chile and Brazil.
 He toured with Rebelde’s musical group, RBD, throughout Latin America, Europe and the U.S. as a solo artista.
 In 2006, Diego was nominated for Best New Artist at the MTV Awards Latin America.

-In 2008, he executive produced his second album “Indigo.”
-Diego wrote 9 of the 11 songs in this album, and it received gold status within a month of its release.
+In 2008, he executive produced his second album Indigo.
+Diego wrote 9 of the 11 songs in this album, and it achieved gold status within a month of its release.
 In 2009, he was nominated as the Best Solo Singer at the MTV Awards Latin America.

-With several projects in various stages of production, Diego continues to look to the future, and only time will tell how high he will climb both acting and as a musician.
+With several projects in various stages of production, Diego continues to look to the future, and only time will tell how high he will climb in both acting and music career.